 - When is the Annual Enrollment Period?
-This happens from October 15 to December 7. - What type of plan can you switch to during the Annual Enrollment Period?
+The PERS Health Insurance Program (PHIP) annual plan change period is from October 1 to November 15.
+Medicare plans not offered by PHIP have an annual enrollment period from October 15 to December 7. - What type of plan can you switch to during the Annual Enrollment Period?
 You can choose to keep your current coverage or make changes to your coverage for the upcoming year.
 If you decide to change to a new plan, you can choose any of the following types of plans: - o Another Medicare health plan.
-(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - o Original Medicare with a separate Medicare prescription drug plan. - o or Original Medicare without a separate Medicare prescription drug plan.
+(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - o Original Medicare with a separate Medicare prescription drug plan.

+o - or - Original Medicare without a separate Medicare prescription drug